ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/012-recording-your-broadcasts.md

 You may change your Recordings storage location by selecting <samp>Recording</samp> ➝ <samp>Choose Recordings Folder…</samp> from the menu bar at the top of your display.

 </aside>

-## Record-Only Mode

-Ecamm Live features a mode to record locally only.
-When you choose this mode, all features that are not service-specific are available for you to record a video offline.
-This is great for a number of tasks, such as practicing before doing a live broadcast, pre-recording sections of a broadcast for later use, or simply to create videos for non-streaming situations like vlogs or tutorials.

-To enable Record-only mode, in the bottom right corner of the Main Window, select <samp>Record Only</samp> from the <samp>Destination</samp> menu.